RESEARCH STARTER

 Economy

-The University of Nebraska is one of the city's major employers and also composes a central component to the city's culture and development.
+The University of Nebraska is one of the city's major employers and also composes a central component of the city's culture and development.
 Bryan LGH Medical Center is another of the city's major employers and the city's primary medical organization.
 Kawasaki Motors Manufacturing USA also maintains a large manufacturing center in Lincoln, which has become one of the city's major employers.

 Landmarks